Frances Macron Seeks New PM And A Way Out Of Political Crisis - UrduPoint

 Macron on Friday met leaders of the parliamentary factions of his own centrist forces, the Socialist Party and the right-wing Republicans.

-The hard-left France Unbowed (LFI) and far-right National Rally (RN) have not been invited to talks at this stage.
+The hard-left France Unbowed (LFI) and far-right National Rally (RN) have not so far been invited to talks.

+People close to the presidency said, however, that Macron would speak with the leaders of the Communist Party, the Greens and LFI on the telephone at a later stage.

 Macron has an additional incentive to limit political chaos as on Saturday he hosts world leaders -- including US president-elect Donald Trump and Ukrainian President Volodymyr Zelensky -- for the reopening of the Notre Dame cathedral in Paris after a devastating 2019 fire.